Close-up of child’s eyes with trans flag overlay, reflecting gender identity journey obstacles and Gender Affirmation in children.

 What is gender dysphoria in children?

-Recognising Early Signs of Gender Dysphoria in Children
+Recognizing Early Signs of Gender Dysphoria in Children

 Understanding How Gender Dysphoria Can Emerge During Adolescence

 Some children remain gender neutral, showing no preference for gender-specific roles or activities during early development.
 Additionally, once adolescence begins, they may strongly dislike their anatomy and desire sex characteristics aligned with their experienced gender.
 Consequently, this sudden shift in expression can often come as an overwhelming surprise to parents observing their child’s development.
 Furthermore, it becomes gender dysphoria only when such feelings cause distress or impair functioning across important life domains.
-Ultimately, recognising these signs early enables parents and professionals to provide appropriate support and understanding during a child’s journey.
+Ultimately, recognizing these signs early enables parents and professionals to provide appropriate support and understanding during a child’s journey.

 Gender Affirmation in the Diagnosis & Support of Gender Dysphoria